J. Pius Barbour: Mentoring of Martin Luther King Jr.

 King served as a Sunday School teacher and youth minister at Calvary Baptist and the church became his home away from home.
 King was a frequent guest at the Barbour house for the southern cooking but also the academic debates and challenging ideas.
 King and Barbour became "like father and son" and King's biographer, Lawrence D. Reddick, stated that Dr. King credited Barbour as one of the single most influential forces in his life.
 Barbour and King maintained frequent correspondedence throughout King's life.

 Personal life

-Barbour was married to Olee Little Barbour and together they had 3 children.
+Barbour was married to Olee Littlejohn Barbour and together they had three children.

-Barbour was a member of the NAACP, the Ministerial association, the Council of Churches, the American Academy of Political and Social Science, the Society of Biblical Literature and Exegesis, and the Alpha Phi Alpha Fraternity.
+Barbour was a member of the NAACP, the Ministerial association, the Council of Churches, the American Academy of Political and Social Science, the Society of Biblical Literature and Exegesis, and the Alpha Phi Alpha fraternity.
 He also served as a board member of the Chester Water Authority.

 Barbour died of gastroenteritis following a cerebral hemhorrage at Lankenau Medical Center in Wynnewood, Pennsylvania.
 Barbour is interred on the Calvary Baptist Church grounds.